justinpearson/How-to-set-up-Raspberry-Pi/README.md

     which firefox
     firefox --version

-We install Firefox because Raspbian ships with Chromium and I'd prefer to have my Selenium program drive a more privacy-minded browser.
+We install Firefox because Raspbian's default browser is Chromium and I'd prefer to have my Selenium program drive a more privacy-minded browser.

-Menu bar > "Web Browser" > Chromium launches, go to 3 dots > "About Chromium":
+FYI: Menu bar > "Web Browser" > Chromium launches, go to 3 dots > "About Chromium":

     Chromium version 65.0.3325.181 (Official Build) Built on Raspbian, running on Raspbian 9.4 (32.bit)

 ### geckodriver

-Geckodriver is middleware that allows Selenium to drive Firefox.
+Geckodriver is a middleware binary that allows Selenium to drive Firefox.

 Note: You may need to use a different combination of Geckodriver, Firefox, and Selenium.
 See this thread: